jdata-scientist/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-### There were missing values in steps in 2304 rows.
+### There were missing values in steps for 2304 rows.
 ### Fill in missing values with zeroes

 ```r